NEFSC/READ-SSB-Lee-WorkingEfficiently/documentation/synch.md

 # Setup
-I have an "upstream" repository here: "https://github.com/NEFSC/READ-SSB-Lee-regulatory-analyses"
+I have an "upstream" repository here: https://github.com/NEFSC/READ-SSB-Lee-WorkingEfficiently

-I have a "target" repository here "https://github.com/mle2718/Lee-WorkingEfficiently".
+I have a "target" repository here: https://github.com/mle2718/Lee-WorkingEfficiently

 The target is a fork of the upstream.
 I do not plan to develop in the "main" branch of the target repository.
-I might develop in a ‘dev’ branch.
+I might develop in a "dev" branch.
 I might just want to have my own up-to-date fork.

 # Instructions